BethW83/Animal-Adoption-Capstone/README.md

 Hypothesis 4: The alternate hypothesis is correct: The type of pet does have an effect on the likelihood of adoption.

 Predictive modelling using a Decision Tree Classifier shows that the most important features are: Medium Size; Age; Vaccination; Health Condition and Labrador.

+#### Overall performance: The model correctly predicts adoption status 90% of the time on the test data.

+#### Classification Report

+**Class 0: Unlikely Adoption**
+Precision = 0.92   When the model predicts unlikely adoption, it’s correct 92% of the time
+Recall: 0.93       The model catches 93% of all real unlikely adopted cases F1 = 0.93          Strong overall performance

+This class is performing very well, probably because it has more samples (270 vs 132).

+**Class 1: Likely Adoption**
+Precision: 0.86    When the model predicts likely adoption, it's correct 86% of the time
+Recall: 0.84       The model catches 84% of the actual adopted animals F1 = 0.85          Good overall performance

+Performance is good but not as strong as for the unlikely adoption class, which is probably due to class imbalance (132 vs 270).

+#### Confusion Matrix

+18 false positives (model says likely to get adopted but wasn’t).

+21 false negatives (model misses an actual likely adopted case).

+The number of false negatives would have to be discussed with management and likely improved because we're trying to identify animals likely to be adopted, missing actual adopters may be costly.

 <img src ="images/decision_tree.png" alt="decision tree" style="width: 400; height: auto">